cardillan/mindcode/README.markdown

 Compiled code analysis

 * [ ] warn developers when the generated code goes over 1000 Mindustry instructions
-* [ ] warn developers when trying to pass in/return values that are non-numeric to/from recursive functions
+* [ ] warn developers when potentially non-numeric value is being pushed to stack
 * [ ] warn developers when variable is read before being written to
 * [ ] determine effective variable types to assist with optimizations